Alpensegler/TweaKit/README.md

 ## Credits

-- UI/UX is designed by [@愉悦地瓜](https://twitter.com/gggeeeeggge).
+- UI/UX is designed by [@gggeeeeggge](https://twitter.com/gggeeeeggge).
-- TweaKit is heavily inspired by [SwiftTweak](https://github.com/Khan/SwiftTweaks).
+- TweaKit is heavily inspired by [SwiftTweaks](https://github.com/Khan/SwiftTweaks).

 ## About The Logo

-The logo of TweaKit is a cute stoat, a mustelid that can tweak fur color during summer and winter.
+The logo of `TweaKit` is a cute stoat, a mustelid that can tweak fur color during summer and winter.